bguspl/bguspl.github.io/class_material/testing.md

 What we specified here is that the container cannot contain a "negative number of items".
 We should verify that the contract of the commands that affect ```count()``` cannot break this invariant.
 In our interface, the only candidate that could do this is ```remove()``` (since it decreases ```count()```).
 We verify that the pre-condition prevents ```count()``` from changing from ```0``` to ```-1```.
 Hence, the invariant remains enforced.

-**Principle 6: Specify class invariants that impose constraints that must remain always true on the basic queries**
+**Principle 6: Specify class invariants that impose constraints that must remain always true on the basic queries.**

 ### **Summary**